opensafely-core/ehrql/docs/wiki-docs/ehrql-examples.md

 which provides the filename `your-asthma-codelist.csv` and the name of the CSV column with codes.

-:spiral_notepad: It is also possible to use a category column with `codelist_from_csv()`.
+:notepad_spiral: It is also possible to use a category column with `codelist_from_csv()`.
 Until this documentation is improved, refer to the [ehrQL source code](https://github.com/opensafely-core/ehrql/blob/main/ehrql/codes.py).